openjournals/joss/docs/editing.md

 ## After reviewers recommend acceptance

 When a submission is ready to be accepted, we ask that the authors issue a new tagged release of the software (if changed), and archive it (on [Zenodo](https://zenodo.org/), [fig**share**](https://figshare.com/), or other).
 The authors then post the version number and archive DOI in the `REVIEW` issue.
-The handling editor executes the pre-publication steps, and pings the Track Editor in Chief for final processing.
+The handling editor executes the pre-publication steps, and pings the Track Editor-in-Chief for final processing.

 Optionally you can ask EditorialBot to generate a checklist with all the post-review steps running the command: `@editorialbot create post-review checklist`